Black male studies: Examination of the United States

-Within the patriarchal social order and racial caste system of the southern United States, the severity of punishment for violations of this social order was greater for Black males than Black females.
-Amid slavery and Jim Crow segregation, Black males of all ages were enslaved, lynched, and raped by white men and white women.
-Jim Crow laws, segregation, and economic policies of the capitalist system were used to oppress and discriminate against Black males as well as deny Black males means of and opportunities for self-actualization of their manhood; in addition to being due to sexualized racism, this was also due to anti-Black misandry, which is defined as “an exaggerated pathological aversion toward Black boys and men, created and strengthened in societal, structural, and institutional ideologies.”
+BMS scholars examine disparities between punishments for violations of the patriarchal social order and racial caste system of the southern United States, claiming that the severity of these punishments were greater for Black males than Black females.
+Amid slavery and Jim Crow segregation, Black males of all ages were enslaved, lynched, and raped by White men and women.
+Jim Crow laws, segregation, and economic policies of the capitalist system are studied in how they oppressed and discriminated against Black males as well as deny Black males means of and opportunities for self-actualization of their manhood.
+BMS scholars also attribute this to anti-Black misandry.

-Through the lens of social dominance theory, Black males are understood to be out-group males who are subordinated by and through the hegemonic system of in-group white males; this dynamic is particularly exacerbated as it relates to material resources and symbolic group boundaries.
-The constructed narrative around out-group Black males increasingly shifts toward one of Black males being sexual threats to the endogamous outcomes of white people as economic abundance increases.
+Through the lens of social dominance theory, Black males are understood to be out-group males who are subordinated by and through the hegemonic system of in-group White males; this dynamic is particularly exacerbated as it relates to material resources and symbolic group boundaries.
+The constructed narrative around out-group Black males increasingly shifts toward one of Black males being sexual threats to the endogamous outcomes of White people as economic abundance increases.